YASSINE-AA/messenger-sender/README.md

 sudo chmod +x /usr/bin/chromedriver
 ```

-You also need to install BeautifulSoup:
+You'll also need to install BeautifulSoup:

 If you're on windows:
 ```